i-witness/heroku-server/README.md

 ### Goals

 - Develop mobile applications to support members of the public through interaction with law enforcement officers.
-- Collect and analyse data on the interaction between different demographics and law enforcement.
+- Collect and analyse data on the interaction between the public and law enforcement officers, with respect to demographics such as ethnicity, nationality, etc.

 ### Products

 #### Shortcut for iOS

-- A shortcut is essentially a simple app for iPhone or the Apple Watch, which can be launched from a home screen shortcut or voice-recognition trigger.
+- A shortcut is essentially a simple app for iPhone or the Apple Watch, which can be launched from a home screen shortcut or voice control via Siri.
 - Create a shortcut which offers functionality useful during interaction with law enforcement officers:
   - send SOS messages to specific contacts with the user's current location;
+  - upload the user's location to a publicly-accessible database;
   - record video with the option to quickly upload to cloud storage or share on social media, and;
   - provide contact details for relevant law firms, solicitors and legal aid organisations.
 - Each time the shortcut is activated, a message is sent to our server with: